Last Updated on 2nd April 2021

 - Ironing might be a chore, but it is essential.
 Creases and misshapen collars are not a good office look and will quickly make you look scruffier than you meant to.

 - If in doubt, don’t wear the logo top out.
 If you’re on the cusp and can’t decide if it is office wear, it probably isn’t, even for casual Fridays.
+The only logo should be one that shows off your professionalism.
+Invest in a card printer and print up a badge for yourself.

 - This is real life, not a film.
 The likes of Justin Timberlake and Jude Law might be rocking deck shoes to the office in their on-screen roles, but that’s not how actual professionals dress.
 They say that you should dress for the job you want, so unless you are aiming to be a yacht steward, keep your shoes on the dapper side.